 Surgical cricothyroidotomy (SC) is a critical emergency airway management technique.
-This potentially life-saving procedure is rarely required and rarely performed.
-(1-5) While SC rates are nearly double in the military setting compared to the civilian setting, they still occur in less than 1% of all trauma admissions.
-(6)
+This potentially lifesaving procedure is rarely required and rarely performed.1-5 While SC rates are nearly double in the military setting compared with the civilian setting, they still occur in less than 1% of all trauma admissions.

 SC is the final pathway in the "can't intubate, can't ventilate" situation in all difficult airway algorithms.
 It is usually deferred until all other options for airway management have failed.
-In many instances the patient is critically ill and in extremis (2-4).
-A high complication rate, especially in the prehospital setting, is also associated with SC.
-(1, 6-7) Overall survival rates for those who undergo SC are low and likely reflect the fact 30 to 80% are in cardiac arrest prior to the procedure.(7) Few of these patients survive with a good neurological outcome.(1, 4, 6)
+In many instances, the patient is critically ill and in extremis.2-4 A high complication rate, especially in the prehospital setting, is also associated with SC.
+Overall survival rates for those who undergo SC are low and likely reflect the fact that 30% to 80% are in cardiac arrest prior to the procedure.

-Complications are frequent and include: failed attempts, bleeding, injury to thyroid vessels, incorrect anatomic placement, main-stem bronchial intubation, misplacement into subcutaneous tissues, esophageal injury or intubation, and damage to associated airway structures.
-(3, 6-11)
+Few of these patients survive with a good neurological outcome.

-The infrequency with which SC is performed, the critical nature of the patients who require SC and the risk of significant complications combine to make SC a high risk, anxiety provoking, and often difficult to perform procedure.
-Success rates are variable among providers ranging from 62-100%.
-(7)
+Complications are frequent and include failed attempts, bleeding, injury to thyroid vessels, incorrect anatomic placement, main-stem bronchial intubation, misplacement into subcutaneous tissues, esophageal injury or intubation, and damage to associated airway structures.3,6-11The infrequency with which SC is performed, the critical nature of the patients who require SC, and the risk for significant complications combine to make SC a high-risk, anxiety-provoking, and often difficult to perform procedure.
+Success rates are variable among providers, ranging from 62% to 100%.

-Performing SC is even more difficult in the tactical setting where there are often few medical providers, multiple casualties, ongoing combat nearby, and poor lighting.
-The military tactical environment is further defined in Box 1.
+Performing SC is even more difficult in the tactical setting, where there are often few medical providers, multiple casualties, ongoing combat nearby, and poor lighting.
+The military tactical environment is further defined in Table 1.
 Combat medics performing SC in Iraq and Afghanistan failed to cannulate the airway in 33% of SC attempts.
-(6) Historically 1-2% of battlefield deaths and 8-15% of potentially preventable deaths are caused by traumatic obstruction of the airway, usually from penetrating maxillofacial or neck trauma.
-(12,13).
+Historically, 1% to 2% of battlefield deaths and 8% to 15% of potentially preventable deaths are caused by traumatic obstruction of the airway, usually from penetrating maxillofacial or neck trauma.

 Although numerous SC techniques have been described, there is no consensus in the literature as to which technique or device is superior or preferred.
-(5) Most studies of SC techniques are performed with physicians already familiar with the anatomy of the airway and a variety of airway management techniques.
-Yet in the military prehospital setting, the operator most likely to perform SC in a timely and lifesaving manner will be a combat medic, corpsman, or pararescueman (PJ).
-These providers will have little airway management experience outside the training lab.
-Few if any will have managed an airway of a live patient before having to perform a SC on a fellow unit member who is likely a personal acquaintance.
+Most studies of SC techniques are performed by physicians already familiar with the anatomy of the airway and a variety of airway management techniques.
+Yet in the military prehospital setting, the operator most likely to perform SC in a timely and lifesaving manner will be a combat medic, Corpsman, or Pararescueman.
+These providers will typically have little airway management experience outside the training laboratory.
+Few if any will have managed the airway of a live patient before having to perform SC on a fellow unit member, who is likely a personal acquaintance.

-Surgical cricothyroidotomy techniques for the tactical environment must take into account the injury patterns encountered, the level of training and capability of the medics, equipment availability and the tactical environment.
+SC techniques for the tactical environment must take into account the injury patterns encountered, the level of training and capability of the medics, equipment availability, and the tactical environment.
 The optimal technique should minimize the chance of error and failure.
-It should be fast, simple, involve few steps or pieces of equipment, and be easy to train and sustain for a large number of combat medics who do not have ongoing exposure to trauma patients in peacetime.
+It should be fast, simple, involve few steps or pieces of equipment, and be easy to train and sustain for a large number of Combat medics who do not have ongoing exposure to trauma patients in peacetime (Table 1).